-A Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall verify the age and identity of the Consumer at the time at which the Marijuana or Marijuana Products are delivered to the Consumer at a Residence to ensure that Marijuana and Marijuana Products are not delivered to individuals younger than 21 years old.
-Prior to relinquishing custody of the Marijuana or Marijuana Products to the Consumer, the Marijuana Establishment Agent conducting the delivery shall verify that the identification of the Consumer receiving the Marijuana or Marijuana Products matches the pre-verified identification of the Consumer who placed the order for delivery by:
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall verify the age and identity of the Consumer at the time at which the Delivery Items are delivered to the Consumer at a Residence to ensure that Marijuana and Marijuana Products are not delivered to individuals younger than 21 years old.
+Prior to relinquishing custody of the Marijuana or Marijuana Products to the Consumer, the Marijuana Establishment Agent conducting the delivery shall verify that the government-issued identification card of the Consumer receiving the Marijuana or Marijuana Products matches the pre-verified government-issued identification card of the Consumer who placed the order for delivery by:

-Viewing the valid government-issued photo identification as provided for Pre- verification under 935 CMR 500.145(3)(a);
+Viewing the government-issued identification as provided for Pre- verification under 935 CMR 500.145(3)(a);

 Viewing proof of order generated at the time of order; and

-Receiving the signature of the Consumer who ordered the Marijuana or Marijuana Products on the manifest for the Marijuana or Marijuana Products and verifying that the signature matches the government-issued photo identification presented.
+Receiving the signature of the Consumer who ordered the Delivery Items and verifying that the signature matches the government-issued photo identification card presented.

 Vehicle and Transport Requirements for Home Delivery.

-Vehicles used for home delivery by a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall be owned or leased by the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement, shall be properly registered as commercial vehicles, and inspected and insured in the Commonwealth of Massachusetts.
+Vehicles used for home delivery by a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall be owned or leased by the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement, shall be properly registered as commercial vehicles, and inspected and insured in the Commonwealth of Massachusetts.

-Vehicles used for home delivery by a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement may be parked overnight at the address identified as the Licensee's place of business or another location, provided that keeping the vehicle at the identified location complies with all general and special bylaws of the municipality.
+Vehicles used for home delivery by a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement may be parked overnight at the address identified as the Licensee's place of business or another location, provided that keeping the vehicle at the identified location complies with all general and special bylaws of the municipality.

-Vehicles used for delivery by a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall carry liability insurance in an amount not less than $1,000,000 combined single limit.
+Vehicles used for delivery by a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall carry liability insurance in an amount not less than $1,000,000 combined single limit.

-Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement vehicles shall have no external markings, words or symbols that indicate the vehicle is being used for home delivery of Marijuana or Marijuana Products.
+Vehicles used for delivery by a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall have no external markings, words or symbols that indicate the vehicle is being used for home delivery of Delivery Items.

-Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsements transporting Marijuana and Marijuana Products for home delivery shall ensure that all vehicles used for deliveries are staffed with a minimum of two Marijuana Establishment Agents.
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsements transporting Marijuana and Marijuana Products for home delivery shall ensure that all vehicles used for deliveries are staffed with a minimum of two Marijuana Establishment Agents.
 At least one Marijuana Establishment Agent shall remain with the vehicle at all times that the vehicle contains Marijuana or Marijuana Products.

-Marijuana and Marijuana Products must not be visible from outside the vehicle.
+Delivery Items may not be visible from outside the vehicle.

-A Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall transport Marijuana and Marijuana Products in a secure, locked storage compartment that is a part of the vehicle and complies with the requirements of 935 CMR 500.110(8).
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall transport Marijuana and Marijuana Products in a secure, locked storage compartment that is a part of the vehicle and complies with the requirements of 935 CMR 500.110(8): Security Requirements for Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement Operations.

-A Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall maintain, in each vehicle used for deliveries of Marijuana and Marijuana Products, a secure, locked storage compartment for the purpose of transporting and securing cash used as payment.
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall maintain, in each vehicle used for deliveries, a secure, locked storage compartment for the purpose of transporting and securing cash used as payment.
 This compartment shall be separate from compartments required under 935 CMR 500.145(4)(h) for the transport of Marijuana and Marijuana Products.